 As you can imagine, running a school efficiently and effectively, while ensuring a fulfilling relationship between our staff, parents and children can be tricky, so I wish to draw your attention to some of the important factors that make our school easier to manage.

-Pre-Preparatory Parents i.e. Grade R, Grade 00 and Grade 000 will receive verbal feedback in the form of a parent interview, during the course of the first term.
+Pre-Preparatory Parents i.e. Grade R, Grade 00, Grade 000 and Grade 0000 will receive verbal feedback in the form of a parent interview, during the course of the first term.
 You will be notified of the dates well in advance, whereby you will have an opportunity to set a suitable time for both mom and dad to meet with the teacher.
 Written reports are issued in the 2nd and 3rd term.
 Communication with the teacher is vital but we please ask that if you need to give the teacher a message that the first line of contact is the office.
 (The main office number is 011 540 4800 and the Pre Prep cell number is 078 095 3195).
 Alternatively you may send the teacher a sms and she will respond as soon as she has a moment.
 We ask that you respect the teachers after hours personal time, contacting them only in emergencies during this time.

 Teachers are involved in continuous assessment of your child and this takes place throughout the year and is never based on one particular activity.
-Assessment can result in concerns been raised and although it is not our intention to always send children into Therapy, sometimes it is in their best interest that this is done.
+Assessment can result in concerns being raised and although it is not our intention to always send children into therapy, sometimes it is in their best interest that this is done.
 It is never a decision that is taken lightly and is always done with the child in mind.
 Our teachers are qualified in their field of expertise and in consultation with the parents we will decide on the best way forward.
 Through many years of experience and qualifications, everything I have read and studied indicates that the earlier a problem is identified the easier it is to rectify.

 Written reports are issued in the second and third term.
 We ask hereto that you understand the confidentiality and sensitivity of discussing your child’s progress with other parents in the class or school.
 Not all children develop at the same pace.